EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Key Takeaways and Research Gaps

 \textbf{Model scaling and task performance}: In Figure \ref{fig:model_scaling}, we analyze the impact of model scaling on task performance using studies with at least two model variants.
 Each line plot indicates a specific downstream task and the x-axis shows model variants, which were typically classified as small, intermediate, and large.
 Some marginal improvements can be observed for certain tasks and models, although these variants were developed with a fixed amount of pretraining data and were evaluated within study-specific experimental and methodological contexts.
 Notably, LaBraM investigated the combined effects of pretraining data and model scale on downstream TUAB/TUEV classifications.
 Overall, it is unclear whether a clear and strong trend exists with model scaling, especially within the current EEG-FM parameter regime ranging from 3.3M (BIOT) to 1.7B (NeuroLM, largest variant).

-\textbf{Performance of general-purpose time series models}: Interestingly, we observed that general time series foundation models, such as TimesNet~\cite{wu2022timesnet}, performed reasonably well on several EEG tasks post-fine-tuning, and sometimes outperformed EEG-FMs (e.g., sleep-stage classification in FoME).
-Additionally, experiments in BrainWave show that, a time series FM -- MOMENT~\cite{goswami2024moment} -- outperformed EEG-FMs in specific tasks, such as seizure detection.
-Experiments in Brant show that general time series architectures, such as PatchTST~\cite{nie2022time} and CoST~\cite{woo2022cost}, perform relatively better in some tasks, such as short/long term signal forecasting and imputation, respectively, than some EEG-specific architectures.
-These findings highlight that certain EEG tasks could be tackled using general time series architectures or FMs without any EEG-specific inductive biases.
+\textbf{Performance of general-purpose time series models}: Interestingly, we observed that general time series foundation models, such as TimesNet~\cite{wu2022timesnet}, performed reasonably well on several EEG tasks after fine-tuning and sometimes outperformed EEG-FMs (e.g., sleep-stage classification in FoME).
+Additionally, experiments in BrainWave show that a time series FM -- MOMENT~\cite{goswami2024moment} -- outperformed EEG-FMs in specific tasks, such as seizure detection and pathology detection.
+Experiments in Brant show that general time series architectures, such as PatchTST~\cite{nie2022time} and CoST~\cite{woo2022cost}, perform relatively better on some tasks, such as short- and long-term signal forecasting and imputation, respectively, than some EEG-specific architectures.
+However, other results reported in BrainWave and FoME suggest that EEG-specific inductive biases and modeling choices (e.g., spatial modeling, multi-scale modeling of intracranial and scalp data, time-frequency representations, diverse clinical characteristics) can indeed help EEG-FMs outperform general time-series FMs (TS-FMs) in EEG-specific tasks.
+Overall, these findings indicate that TS-FMs may provide moderate value in certain EEG tasks due to efficient model adaptation via fine-tuning or larger-scale general pretraining on time series containing richer and more diverse semantics than EEG.

-\textbf{Data scaling and task performance:} The trend along x-axis of Figures \ref{fig:tuab} and \ref{fig:tuev} suggests that scaling up pretraining data may lead to worse downstream task performance, even with significant model scale up (e.g., LaBraM vs. EEGFormer/NeuroLM).
-Notably, LaBraM demonstrated that effects of pretraining data scaling on TUAB and TUEV classifications are sharpest under $\sim$1000 hours of data and begin to plateau thereafter.
+\textbf{Data scaling and task performance:} The trend along the x-axis of Figures \ref{fig:tuab} and \ref{fig:tuev} suggests that scaling up pretraining data may not necessarily increase downstream task performance, even with significant model scale-up (e.g., LaBraM vs. EEGFormer/NeuroLM).
+Notably, LaBraM demonstrated that the effects of pretraining data scaling on TUAB and TUEV classifications are sharpest under $\sim$1000 hours of data and begin to plateau thereafter.
 Overall, the evidence for data scaling is weak, if any, based on the limited shared tasks and models evaluated thus far.